 - Managed cloud: $59/month flat (first month $29)

-- Every session pays full LLM inference cost since no learning persists
+- Each session pays the full LLM inference cost, since no learning persists

 Hermes Agent cost structure: